OCR-D/spec/web_api.md

   </figcaption>
 </figure>

-The Processing/Workflow and Workspace server need access to workspaces created from users' requests.
-Instead of moving the workspaces between the servers, it is more efficient to set up a Network File System (NFS) and share the access among them.
-The Discovery server, on the other hand, has nothing to do with workspaces.
-Therefore, it only needs access to the database.
+Both the Processing/Workflow server and Workspace server need access to workspaces created from Web API requests.
+Instead of transferring the workspaces between the servers explicitly on demand, it may be more efficient to set up a Network File System (NFS) or similar network storage, and share access among them.
+The Discovery server, on the other hand, is not concerned with workspaces.
+It only needs access to the database.

 By separating the responsibility, one can easily customize a server to fit its need.
 For example, the Discovery server